Voxel-Fox-Ltd/Novus/docs/api.rst

     Called when an autocomplete interaction is parsed and sent to the bot.

     .. versionadded:: 0.0.4

     :param interaction: The interaction data.
     :type interaction: :class:`Interaction`

+.. function:: on_modal_submit(interaction)

+    Called when a modal interaction is parsed and sent to the bot.

+    .. versionadded:: 0.0.5

+    :param interaction: The interaction data.
+    :type interaction: :class:`Interaction`